dronakin/dev-portfolio/README.md

 # dev-portfolio

 This is my developer portfolio site.
-Its intention is to be launched and serve as an online resume of sorts.
-I will be making it with HTML, CSS and JavaScript.
+Its intention is to be launched and serve as an online resume containing my projects, skills and information about me.
+It is made with HTML, CSS and JavaScript.